Open-MBEE/exec-ve/README.md

 ## Installation and Building

-1. install the latest stable version of Node ( at the time of this writing 8.9.4 )
+1. Install the latest stable version of Node ( at the time of this writing 8.9.4 )
 2. _npm install -g grunt-cli_ : to install grunt cli
 3. cd into angular-mms directory
 4. _npm install_ : to install all node module dependencies specified in package.json